 From appetite suppression to a less psychoactive high, the distinctive effects may be beneficial for some cannabis users.
 Whether you want to use it to achieve dieting goals or simply increase your focus, THCV has the potential to unlock a whole new array of benefits.

-At Far & Dotter, our knowledgeable staff is ready to help you find the perfect product for your needs.
-From edible gummies to top-shelf flower, there’s something for everyone in our shop.
+No matter your preferred consumption method, it’s important to start with a low dose to understand how THCV affects you personally.
+At Far & Dotter, our knowledgeable staff is ready to help you find the perfect THCV product for your needs.
 Explore our online menu or find your nearest store to visit us in person.